d-v-dlee/god-damn/_posts/2023-09-04-slowing-things-down.md

 1. actually practice the simple stuff
 1. slow down and have the humility to do it right.

 I definitely didn't do this.
 I grew up in the joga bonita, Cristiano glory days.
-I dreamt of triple stepovers and audacious goal celebrations, not perfectly weighted passes and smart, crisp off-ball rotations.
-I practiced the fun "cool" stuff instead of absolutely mastering the "boring" stuff and eventually, that caught up.
+I dreamt of triple stepovers and audacious goal celebrations.
+I practiced the fun "cool" stuff instead of absolutely mastering the "boring" stuff and eventually that caught up.

 Shifting from coaching, the question now is, where I am repeating the same mistake, foregoing the essential boring stuff, for the sexy, shiny stuff?